 ATM to ATM money transfer HDFC

-They don’t allow fund transfer option through ATM.
+They don’t allow the fund transfer option through ATM.
 Here is the screenshot of the reply posted by HDFC care.

 As stated all the data is from banking official websites, reply to mail and tweets from the bank representative.
 Please don’t blame if you find any information incomplete or misleading.